Georges Creek (Monongahela River tributary): Course

 Georges Creek forms at the confluence of Askon Hollow and White Oak Hollow about 0.5 miles east of Fairchance in Fayette County.
+It is joined by the approximately 1.8-mile War Branch about 2.5 miles east-southeast of New Geneva.
 Georges Creek then flows southwesterly to meet the Monongahela River at New Geneva, Pennsylvania.

 Watershed

 Georges Creek drains 64.87 sqmi of area, receives about 44.9 in/year of precipitation, has a topographic wetness index of 370.59, and has an average water temperature of 10.50 °C. The watershed is 58% forested.